Ang Bagong Lipunan Series: Background

-After the declaration of martial law by President Ferdinand Marcos on September 23, 1972, the Central Bank was to demonetize the existing banknotes in 1974, pursuant to Presidential Decree 378.
+After the declaration of martial law by President Ferdinand Marcos on September 23, 1972, the Central Bank was to demonetize the existing banknotes in 1974, pursuant to Presidential Decree No. 168, later amended by Presidential Decree 378.
 All the unissued Pilipino Series banknotes (except the one peso banknote) were sent back to the De La Rue plant in London for overprinting the watermark area with the words "ANG BAGONG LIPUNAN" and an oval geometric safety design.
 The one peso note was replaced with the two peso note, which features the same elements of the demonetized "Pilipino" series one peso note.

 On September 7, 1978, the Security Printing Plant in Quezon City was inaugurated to produce banknotes inside the country.
-Alongside the opening of its printing facilities, the seal of the Bangko Sentral ng Pilipinas was given minor changes.
+Alongside the opening of its printing facilities, the seal of the Bangko Sentral ng Pilipinas was simplified.

 The banknotes were still legal tender even after the introduction of the New Design Series banknotes, however, it was seldom used after the EDSA Revolution.
-The banknotes were eventually demonetized on February 2, 1993 (but can still be exchange with legal tender currency to the Central Bank until February 2, 1996) after clamors that the banknotes can be used to buy votes for the 1992 Presidential Elections.
+The banknotes were eventually demonetized on February 2, 1993 (but were still exchangable with legal tender currency to the Central Bank until February 2, 1996) after clamors that the banknotes may have been used to buy votes for the 1992 Presidential Elections.